Nearest Law Firms & Services in Bangor

 Bangor Information:

-While the building itself is not the oldest, and certainly not the biggest, the bishopric of Bangor is one of the oldest in Britain.
+The origins of the city date back to the founding of a monastic establishment on the site of Bangor Cathedral by the Celtic saint Deiniol in the early 6th century AD.
 The A55 runs immediately to the south of Bangor, providing road transport to Holyhead in the west and Chester to the east.
-In 1877, the former HMS Clio became a school ship, moored on the Menai Strait at Bangor, and had 260 pupils.
 According to the 2001 census, 46.6% of the non-student resident population speak Welsh, which is low for Gwynedd but despite this, the language keeps a high profile in town.
-They provide a various vary of Undergraduate diploma schemes, all of which are Qualifying Regulation Degrees, which denotes they are permitted by the Regulation Society of England and Wales and recognised for entry onto skilled vocational coaching required to become a Solicitor or Barrister. ... [snippet] Read more here »
+They provide a various vary of Undergraduate diploma schemes, all of which are Qualifying Regulation Degrees, which denotes they are permitted by the Regulation Society of England and Wales and recognised for entry onto skilled vocational coaching required to become a Solicitor or Barrister.
+Manchester airport is within a one-and-a-half hour drive of Bangor. ... [snippet] Read more here »

 Using Solicitors, Barristers and Organisations: